nopnop2002/OrangePi-ZERO-FAN-HAT/README.md

 How to order PCB:

-Zip garbar file in garbar folder.
+Zip the files in the garbar folder.
-Everything is good for the ZIP file name.
+There are no restrictions on the ZIP file name.

-You can see these file using Gerber Viewer.
+These files can be viewed using the Gerber Viewer.
 https://sourceforge.net/projects/gerbv/

 You can order by Elecrow or FusionPCB using these file.